Women in the Americas: Women and culture

 After the European colonization of Canada, women played different traditional roles.
 Besides household duties, some women participated in the fur trade, the major source of cash in New France.
 They worked at home alongside their husbands or fathers as merchants, clerks and provisioners.
 Some were widowed, and took over their husbands' roles.
 A handful were active entrepreneurs in their own right.
 Similarly, in the United States, women had more influence in the "domestic" sphere, even though they often worked along with their husbands in colonial society.

 According to Tuñón Pablos, the women of Mexico had been "exalted in myth" but had remained "subordinated in their (...) role" in Mexican society throughout Mexico's history.

+As mentioned above, women’s influence in the “domestic sphere” depended on financial and social class.
+Especially in Latin America as the New World, the colonies were in development.
+Honor was crucial to women and society.
+In order to maintain honor, “women had to remain virgins until marriage and thereafter remain faithful to their husbands”.
+As a practical matter, the “honor code” required that women be sheltered and under the eye and protection of a male family member at all times; being alone was not an option.
+A popular saying during that time went as such is, “a lady left her house only three times in her life in her life: for her baptism, for her marriage, and for her funeral”.
+A woman’s life during the 1800s did not leave room for freedom or self expression.